Smelter or Refiner (SOR) Validation

-Validating smelters or refiners (SORs) from the Conflict Minerals Reporting Template (CMRT) forms provided by your suppliers has become a key responsibility due to Reasonable Country of Origin Inquiries (RCOI) guidelines.
+Validating smelters or refiners (SORs) from the Conflict Minerals Reporting Template (CMRT) and Extended Mineral Reporting Template (EMRT) forms provided by your suppliers has become a key responsibility due to Reasonable Country of Origin Inquiries (RCOI) guidelines.

 GreenSoft Technology offers smelter validation as an optional service for our Conflict Minerals data collection program.
 Let GreenSoft do the leg work of smelter validation so you can focus on your core competencies.

 With our Smelter Validation Service, SOR information provided on CMRTs and EMRTs will be checked against several organizational databases to make sure the SOR is legitimate, such as the SORs List from Responsible Minerals Initiative (RMI), London Bullion Market Association (LBMA), Responsible Jewellery Council (RJC), Dubai Multi Commodities Centre (DMCC), and others.

 When issues are found, further validation of data demands regular and structured communication with suppliers to clarify or correct CMRTs/EMRTs.
 We will contact your suppliers for you as many times as it takes to obtain accurate and complete information.
 Sometimes communication directly with SORs themselves is required.

 If your SOR has been confirmed as legitimate but not yet CFSP Compliant, we will also request the SOR’s plan and timeline for becoming CFSP Active or CFSP Compliant.
 “CFSP Compliant” is the industry standard for SORs created by the Responsible Minerals Initiative (RMI) to ensure that smelters or refiners are conflict-free.